PaulGilmartin/django-queryhunter/README.md

 ### LoggingOptions

 Use the `LoggingOptions` class if you want to log the profiling results to a file.
 `LoggingOptions` class can be configured via the attributes below:

+- `logger_name`: A string valued property which determines the name of the logger which will be used to log the output.
+   The default is `queryhunter`.
 - `sort_by`: A string valued property which determines the order in which each line of code is printed for each module profiled.
 Options are `line_no, -line_no, count, -count, duration, -duration`.
    The default is `line_no`.